The Hidden Convexity of Spectral Clustering

 We set $A_1 = A_2$ to be $10 \times 10$ matrices with entries $0.1$.
 We set $A_3$ to be a $1000 \times 1000$ matrix which is symmetric, approximately 95\% sparse with randomly chosen non-zero locations set to 0.001.
 When performing this experiment $50$ times, \findopt\@-$g_{sig}$ obtained a mean accuracy of 99.9\%.
-This is in contrast to spherical $k$-means with randomly chosen starting points which obtained a mean accuracy of only 42.1\%.
-This disparity is due to the fact that splitting the large cluster is in fact optimal in terms of the spherical $k$-means objective function but leads to poor classification performance.
+In contrast, spherical $k$-means with randomly chosen starting points obtained a mean accuracy of only 42.1\%.
+It turns out that splitting the large cluster is in fact optimal in terms of the spherical $k$-means objective function but leads to poor classification performance.
 Our method does not suffer from that shortcoming.